 Limit the fat content, processed flour and simple carbohydrates in your diet by eating more vegetables, fruits and soy food, which have no cholesterol.
 Eat at least two servings of fish, such as tuna, trout or salmon per week.
 Look for food rich in Omega-3 fatty acids.

-For more information on meal planning you may visit the web site www.diabetes.org.
+For more information on meal planning, visit www.diabetes.org.